 Royal Caribbean originally announced it would cease its sailings from March 14 - April 11, 2020, but those dates have been pushed back repeatedly.

 The result has been a lot of uncertainty and doubt about the future of cruising, and what to expect if your Royal Caribbean cruise is cancelled.

 Royal Caribbean cancelled cruises

-Royal Caribbean says it intends to resume sailings on August 1, 2020, although it has warned more cancelled cruises are possible due to continued disruptions to travel and port operations in various regions.
+Royal Caribbean says it intends to "resume further operation in June", although it has warned more cancelled cruises are possible due to continued disruptions to travel and port operations in various regions.